Treatment for schizophrenia

 - Trouble concentrating

 - Difficulty sleeping

 Positive Symptoms of schizophrenia

 In this case, the word positive doesn’t mean good.
 It refers to added thoughts or actions that aren’t based on reality.
 They’re sometimes called psychotic symptoms and can include:

 - Delusions: These are false, mixed, and sometimes strange beliefs that aren’t based in reality and that the person refuses to give up, even when shown the facts.
-For example, a person with delusions may believe that people can hear their thoughts, that they are God or the devil, or that people are putting thoughts into their head or plotting against them.
+For example, a person with delusions may believe that people can hear their thoughts, that they are God or the devil, or that people are putting thoughts into their heads or plotting against them.

 - Hallucinations: These involve sensations that aren’t real.
-Hearing voices is the most common hallucination in people with schizophrenia.
+Hearing voices is the most common hallucination for people with schizophrenia.
 The voices may comment on the person’s behavior, insult them, or give commands.
 Less common types include seeing things that aren’t there, smelling strange odors, having a funny taste in your mouth, and feeling sensations on your skin even though nothing is touching your body.

-- Catatonia: In this condition, the person may stop speaking, and their body may be fixed in a single position for a very long time.
+- Catatonia: In this condition, the person may stop speaking, and their body may be fixed in a single position for a long time.